 Check out my selection of charming Christmas gnomes today, and start your own cheery gnome family!
-You could see some of my patterns from Pretty Things By Katja in the photos above, and here are some more.
+You can see some of my patterns from Pretty Things By Katja Etsy Shop and Website in the photos above, and here are some more.

 Add a gnome (or three) to any holiday decorating scheme with these gorgeous Crochet blankets and pillows.
 Use them to add color to a couch, showcase them on a mantel, or display one by your Christmas tree.

 All my Christmas Crochet patterns are on sale this month (December 2020), but because you are my reader, I want to give you a special discount code: BESTOFCROCHET.
 Use it, and get 20% off on all of my patterns.
+The Coupon is valid on both, Etsy and Website (prettythingsbykatja.com).
 I am adding new ones every day, so make sure you put my shop into favorites and stay on top of things.

 If you are not familiar with the Tapestry Crochet technique, you can find the photo tutorial here: How to do Tapestry Crochet.